 In less than 7 minutes, I’m going to show three things.

-First, I’m going to show you THE strategy that gavean 85% win rate by placing just 1 simple trade every week.
+First, I’m going to show you THE strategy that gave my readers the shot at an 83% win rate by placing just 1 simple trade every week.

-27 closed trades, 23 of them winners.
+23 closed trades, 19 of them winners.